 Apr 21, 2023 | CHASENBOSCOLO

-Rideshare services like Uber undoubtedly offer convenience, but they also come with an element of risk.
+Rideshare services like Uber undoubtedly offer convenience, but they also come with risk.
 Once you enter a vehicle provided by a rideshare service, you can only hope your driver will be competent and exercise reasonable care in getting you to your destination.
 As with any other trip you take as a passenger in a motor vehicle, you are always vulnerable to the unexpected once you hit the road.

 Is Uber Liable for Accidents?